-Kev audit matter How the matter was addressed in our audit Most of the Group's property, plant and equipment Our audit procedures included evaluating the pertain to Red Eléctrica de España, S.A.U., the relevant controls associated with processes regulated activity of which mainly consists of involving fixed assets and acquisitions, as well as managing the transmission network of the Spanish performing substantive procedures on property. electricity system.
-Each year, Red Eléctrica de plant and equipment.
-We also assessed the España, S.A.U. makes substantial investments in consistency of the Group's accounting policies on property, plant and equipment in accordance with the fixed assets and acquisitions with the applicable Electricity Transmission Network Development Plan accounting framework. for 2015 - 2020 approved by agreement of the Our procedures for evaluating and analysing the Council of Ministers on 16 October 2015 and it has control environment were focused on started to move forward with certain initiatives laid down in the draft 2021-2026 Planning published by Testing the design, implementation and operating effectiveness of key manual and the Ministry for the Ecological Transition and automated controls related to the cycles of Demographic Challenge in February 2021.
-In 2021 additions to the Group's property, plant and "additions and disposals of fixed assets" and "acquisition of goods and services, equipment totalled Euros 537.586 thousand, of progress billings for construction" which Euros 413.427 thousand pertains to the investee Red Eléctrica de España, S.A.U.
-Our substantive procedures on property, plant and Considering the nature of the business carried out by equipment mainly consisted of: Analysing asset additions during the year this investee, the remuneration for these services is set by the Spanish National Markets and Competition Commission (CNMC) through Circular 5/2019, which determines the method for calculating the remuneration of the transmission activity based on the costs necessary to construct operate and maintain the technical electricity facilities, pursuant to the powers bestowed upon this Commission by We also assessed whether the disclosures in the Royal Decree-Law 1/2019.
-As the Parent's consolidated annual accounts meet the transmission revenues are directly related to the requirements of the financial reporting framework recognised electricity transmission facilities, and bearing in mind the significance of these facilities, we have considered the additions to property, plant and equipment to be a key audit matter and assessing whether they have been cost allocation for a sample of projects in correctly recognised.
+Most of the Group's property, plant and equipment pertain to Red Eléctrica de España, S.A.U., the regulated activity of which mainly consists of managing the transmission network of the Spanish electricity system.
+Each year, Red Eléctrica de España, S.A.U. makes substantial investments in property, plant and equipment in accordance with the Electricity Transmission Network Development Plan for 2015 - 2020 approved by agreement of the Council of Ministers on 16 October 2015, and it has started to move forward with certain initiatives laid down in the draft 2021-2026 Planning published by the Ministry for the Ecological Transition and Demographic Challenge in February 2021.
+In 2021 additions to the Group's property, plant and equipment totalled Euros 537,586 thousand, of which Euros 413,427 thousand pertains to the investee Red Eléctrica de España, S.A.U.

+Considering the nature of the business carried out by this investee, the remuneration for these services is set by the Spanish National Markets and Competition Commission (CNMC) through Circular 5/2019, which determines the method for calculating the remuneration of the transmission activity based on the costs necessary to construct, operate and maintain the technical electricity facilities, pursuant to the powers bestowed upon this Commission by Royal Decree-Law 1/2019.
+As the Parent's transmission revenues are directly related to the recognised electricity transmission facilities, and bearing in mind the significance of these facilities, we have considered the additions to property, plant and equipment to be a key audit matter.